utmba95/OpenSprinkler-Firmware-Hunter/docs/docs/2.2.1/221_4_manual.md

 * **Today’s schedule** is shown by default; use the arrows ⬅️ / ➡️ to browse other days.
 * **Current time** is shown as a pink vertical line.
 You can **zoom** or **drag** the plot to view different time windows.
-* **Colored bars** represent each station's runtime and program name.; clicking a bar opens the corresponding program editor.
+* **Colored bars** represent each station's runtime and program name; clicking a bar opens the corresponding program editor.

 **Simulation Accuracy:** The preview uses a simulation of the same scheduling algorithm as the controller firmware, fully accounting for settings such as **Master Zones**, **Station Delay**, **Master On/Off Adjustments**, and **Sequential Groups**.